Artwork by KOB ONE

 The Beginning of the End as Far as Steiner Was Concerned

 A truck pulled itself up the hill to the edge of the trees, then stopped.
 There was a slight breeze.
 Hauptmann got out of the cab and turned towards the rear.
 From the back Endlich was the first out, then B., then Meyer.
-Some feel that Steiner was already in the woods, but who could be certain in that twilight.
+Some feel Steiner was already in the woods, but who could be certain in that twilight.
 Hauptmann gave his instructions to his men—short and to the point.
 B. broke from the small formation, headed back to the cab and shook hands with the driver.
 A signal was given; the truck reversed itself, then teetered down the hill as the four started into the forest.
-It was just seven.
+It was just 7:00 PM.
 Suddenly shots were heard.
 Four Germans were dead in ambush and poor, bewildered Steiner was being held at bay by the Poles.
 So simple yet so complex.

 Steiner Tries to Explain the Entire Incident to All of Poland